sgarciamu/AI-Assistant/README.md

 # AI-Assistant
-Project of an intelligent assistant through ChatGPT and Voice
+Project of an intelligent assistant with voice through ChatGPT